-Also taking note of what you've eaten can lead to little rewards and surprises.
-"Hold on, I just had muesli instead of the cooked Sunday breakfast.
-Well, it looks like I can enjoy Mum's birthday cupcake guilt free!"
+Also taking note of what you've eaten can lead to rewards and surprises.
+"Have I eaten a balanced and healthy lunch all working week ?
+Well, it looks like this little cupcake comes guilt free!"

-If you’re interested in finding out the amount of fat, protein, carbs, fibre, and kilojoules/calories you've eaten, Google will point you to hundreds of online calorie counters, such as calorieking.com.au.
+If you are interested in finding out the amount of fat, protein, carbs, fibre, and kilojoules/calories you've eaten, Google will point you to the hundreds of online calorie counters, such as calorieking.com.au.
 Or you could check the nutritional information on your food labels.

-Now, this is the hard part.
-Be honest in your diary.
-Write everything down.
-It will be hard at first but the rewards are well and truly worthwhile!
-Take your diary with you, everywhere.
-And don't be too hard on yourself.
-Like anything worth achieving, good eating can be hard at first.
-Don't force yourself into instant and unrealistic results.
+Remember, your diary depends on you being honest.
+Write it all down.
+It will be hard at first but think of the rewards!
+Keep your diary with you.
+Take it to work.
+Take it with you if you're going away for the weekend.
+If you don't like what you're seeing, don't be too hard on yourself.
+Don't force yourself into instant results.
 Take it one day at a time.
 And when you've done well, be proud of yourself!

 Click here to download a Health Diary example.